felipelavinz/queulat/README.md

 ## Loading Queulat as mu-plugin

+Queulat uses the Composer autoloader to lazy-load most of its code, so you need to make sure that the autoloader is included before initializing Queulat.

-Since mu-plugins installed on a sub-folder are not automatically loaded by WordPress you must manually require the main file, which you can do with a single file right on the mu-plugins folder, such as:
+Also, since mu-plugins installed on a sub-folder are not automatically loaded by WordPress you must manually require the main file.

+You can solve this with a single file on the mu-plugins folder, such as:

 ```php
 <?php